ConnorReynoldsUK/ChronoGauge_Xspecies/README.md

 DOI: [10.1101/2024.10.28.620591](https://www.biorxiv.org/content/10.1101/2024.10.28.620591v1)

 ## Overview
-This repository in an extention of [ChronoGauge](https://github.com/ConnorReynoldsUK/ChronoGauge) and includes work related specifically to the application of our ensemble models (trained using _A. thaliana_ expression) to non-model species for circadian time (CT) prediction.
+This repository is an extention of [ChronoGauge](https://github.com/ConnorReynoldsUK/ChronoGauge) and includes work related specifically to the application of our ensemble models (trained using _A. thaliana_ expression) to non-model species for circadian time (CT) prediction.

 We preface by stating that applying ChronoGauge across different species (after training exclusively in _A. thaliana_) is not expected to give as reliable predicted compared with training & testing on the same species.

 We also note that it is required that non-model species include samples from least 2 time-points that were harvested ~12 hours apart.

 ## Installation